Quick Stress Relief

 Ever wish a stress superhero could save you from traffic jams, chaotic meetings, or a toddler’s tantrums?
 Well, you can be your own stress-busting superhero.
 Everybody has the power to reduce the impact of stress as it’s happening and stay in control when the pressure builds.
 Like any skill, learning how to squash stress in the moment takes time, experimentation, and practice, but the payoff is huge.
 When you know how to quickly relieve stress, you’ll be able to stay smart, productive, and focused—no matter what life throws at you.

-What is the best way to relieve stress fast?
+What is the fastest way to relieve stress fast?

 There are countless techniques for managing stress.
 Yoga, mindfulness meditation, and exercise are just a few examples of stress-relieving activities that work wonders.
 But in the heat of the moment—during a high-pressured job interview, for example, or a disagreement with your spouse—you can’t just excuse yourself to meditate or take a long walk.
 For these situations, you need something more immediate and accessible.